7 Warm Weather Weight Loss Blunders to AvoidArticle posted in: Lifestyle

 Better choice: If you want to enjoy a drink or two, at least alternate each one with fizzy seltzer over ice with a lime wedge.
 You still get to chill with your friends, but limit how many extra calories you get.

-Eating outdoors is one of summer’s pleasures and backyard barbecues bring out so many favorite foods, including classics like potato salad and cole slaw.
+Eating outdoors is one of spring and summer’s pleasures.
+Backyard barbecues bring out so many favorite foods, including classics like potato salad and coleslaw.
 While those dishes start with healthful vegetables, they get weighed down with excessive saturated fats from mayonnaise and sour cream.
 Even just a spoonful of each adds up to more calories and fats than you want.
 What’s more, the loads of sugar in popular barbecue sauces can heap calories on a lean chicken breast.

 You may not be a kid anymore, but when you hear the jingle of the bell as the ice cream truck comes down your block you may still want to go running.
 Or maybe you’re just craving a cool treat on a sweltering day.
 Before you go to the ice cream shop, consider that a small cone of soft-serve adds more than 120 calories to your diet.
 Surprisingly, frozen yogurt can have even more—150 calories or more per serving at the big chains.